 In 2016, Microsoft launched the world of HDR console gaming with its Xbox One S. Sony followed soon after with an HDR update to its existing PS4s.
 Currently, HDR console gaming is supported on PlayStation 4 Slim and Pro, as well as Xbox One S and One X. The PS4 Pro also supports HDR but without a 4K/Blu-ray HDR optical drive.

 Between PlayStation 4 and Xbox One, today, there are nearly 100 HDR-optimized games.
-Some developers released patches to coincide with Xbox One X; for example: The Witcher 3: Wild Hunt and Rise of the Tomb Raider.
+Some developers released patches to coincide with Xbox One X; an example is The Witcher 3: Wild Hunt and Rise of the Tomb Raider.
 Similarly, Sony updated Uncharted 4 and The Last of Us with HDR at the launch of PS4 Pro.
 One reported HDR favorite is Horizon Zero Dawn on PS4 Pro, which features spectacular atmospheric effects.

 At the same time, Amazon Prime and Netflix are working to produce HDR content for television, including Netflix’s own Marco Polo and Daredevil shows.
 Netflix is also introducing HDR images to promote The Innocents and Marvel’s Iron Fist on their console-based Netflix app.
 Because HDR television content is so new, there’s been some confusion among consumers about which shows are true HDR.
 Netflix and Amazon have been streamlining and clarifying their offerings as HDR content becomes more and more available.

 Get a free quote today!
-Cad Crowd’s 3D rendering pros can guide you with tips and tricks for your HDR project or just sit back, relax, and let our roster of trained and experienced HDR renderers do all the hard work – on your timeline and budget!
+Cad Crowd’s 3D rendering pros can guide you with tips and tricks for your HDR project.
+Or, just sit back, relax, and let our roster of trained and experienced HDR renderers do all the hard work—within your timeline and budget!

 Light bloom happens in the human eye and can be captured well in HDR rendering.
 When light scatters over the lens of the eye, the brain interprets that as a bright spot in a scene.
 Similarly, with a light bloom in HDR rendering, a bright light in the background appears to supersede objects in the foreground.
 This can be used to enhance the overall impression of brightness and also create effects that more realistically simulate how the human eye would see.

 Flare is another function of the human eye, this time involving diffraction.
 Diffraction is the slight bending of light as it passes around the edge of an object.
-The result of diffraction is that rays of light will emanate around an object, particularly one with a narrow-angle.
+The result of diffraction is a starburst or flare effect.
 Flare can be used in HDR rendering to create halo effects or other chromatic effects that give a scene a more enhanced or realistic quality of diffraction.

 Tone mapping maps colors from a high dynamic range to a lower dynamic range that matches the capabilities of the desired display.
 Tone mapping can preserve the range for dark colors as much as possible while gradually dialing down the brights.
 There are several tone mapping operators that can be used in HDR rendering: Fast, real-time methods can be used in computer games, while tone mapping for non-real-time rendering more slowly and accurately replicates the visual response of the human eye.